LiamDotPro/Frontend-scratch-assignment/Readme.md

 # Assignment

 Hello and welcome to your assignment!
 In this document I'm going to lay out the objectives, and some ground rules.
 This test is primarily to test your ability to set up and start working on something in Vue with Typescript.
-You will be using some very basic wireframing images to guide your design of the interface, though styling-wise it's up to you to be creative.

 # Technologies
 The following technologies must be used: